makercrew/esp_prog_vscode_debug/README.md

 ### Done 🤩
 From this state you can makes changes and flash new firmware.
 Starting a new debug session will reset and halt your device at your application entry point.

-{% note %}

-**Remember to Flash:** Starting a debug session, unlike in a normal software environment doesn't automatically update the code under debug.
+> **Remember to Flash:** Starting a debug session, unlike in a normal software IDE, doesn't automatically update the device with the new code.
 Anytime you make changes to your code remember to flash the device again before starting a debug session.

-{% endnote %}

 ### It Stopped Working, Now What? 😞
-While I've found this to be a very reliable approach to debugging my ESP32 device occasionally things will stop working and it won't be clear why.
+I've found this to be a very reliable approach to debugging my ESP32 device.
+However, occasionally things will stop working and it won't be clear why.
 The 'ol "turn it off and back on again" is pretty effective here.
 To fix almost any issues:

   1. Make sure the debugger is stopped by hitting the Red square from the debug panel, hitting **Shift-F5** or **Run->Stop Debugging** from the menu.
   1. Stop OpenOCD by focusing the OpenOCD shell output window and hitting **Ctrl-C**.